Gen Z Think Tank: Back To School Trends

 Ari: Sometimes I dress very tomboyish and then the next day I'll dress very girly.
 So I think having options are very important, along with affordability.

-Gen Z’s Back to School Wishlist: Footwear Edition
+Gen Z’s Back to School Trends: Footwear Edition

 Adam: Off-white dunks.
 Ari: All white Nike Air Force 1’s.